 💡 Cheerio stacking or stringing.

-Fun Things to do with Kids Because You’re a Cool Mom
+Activities Just Because You’re a Cool Mom

 💡 Make a ball pit.
 We literally blew up our inflatable pool in the house, and filled it with about 1,000 balls, and it’s been the biggest hit of anything we’ve done in years!
 I love that these balls are BPA free.